Entropy, Ultralimits and the Poisson boundary: Application for amenable groups

-\begin{remark} \begin{enumerate} \item Note that in order to find \(\ell^1\)-almost invariant measures one can use measures supported on finite sets (for example Folner sets).
+\begin{remark} \begin{enumerate} \item Note that in order to find \(\ell^1\)-almost invariant measures on amenable groups one can use measures supported on finite sets (for example F{\o}lner sets).
 However, such measures can not be the desired measures \(\eta\) given in item \((3)\) of Theorem \ref{Theorem application for amenability}.
-Indeed, for the KL-divergence to be finite, the measure has to be supported on the whole group (if \(G\) is finitely generated). \item If in Theorem \ref{Theorem application for amenability} one doesn't care about the commutativity (and symmetry) of \(\eta\)'s, it is possible to prove the result with the same machinery of ultralimits, without having to use Furstenberg's (proven) conjecture.\\ This will be explained in a future paper by the first named author, where the framework of all amenable actions is covered. \end{enumerate} \end{remark} We say that a probabilty measure \(\eta\) on a finitely generated group \(G\) is \emph{SAS} if it is symmetric, generating and satisfies \(\sum \eta(g)e^{\epsilon|g|}<\infty\) for some \(\epsilon>0\) and word metric \(|\cdot|\).\\ Using Corollary \ref{Corollary entropy and Liouville measure} one sees the following property for Liouville groups: \begin{corollary} Let \(G\) is a finitely generated group with a symmetric finitely supported Liouville measure.
+Indeed, for the KL-divergence to be finite, the measure has to be supported on the whole group (if \(G\) is finitely generated). \item If in Theorem \ref{Theorem application for amenability} one doesn't care about the commutativity (and symmetry) of \(\eta\)'s, it is possible to prove the result with the same machinery of ultralimits, without having to use Furstenberg's (proven) conjecture.\\ This will be explained in the sequel paper \cite{ultrAmenable}, where the framework of all amenable actions is covered. \end{enumerate} \end{remark} We say that a probability measure \(\eta\) on a finitely generated group \(G\) is \emph{SAS} (symmetric, adapted, smooth) if it is symmetric, generating and \(\sum \eta(g)e^{\epsilon|g|}<\infty\) for some \(\epsilon>0\) and word metric \(|\cdot|\).\\ Using Corollary \ref{Corollary entropy and Liouville measure} one sees the following property for Liouville groups: \begin{corollary} Let \(G\) be a finitely generated group with a symmetric finitely supported Liouville measure.
 Then, there is a sequence \((\eta_n)\) of SAS measures that is \(D_f\)-almost invariant, for any \(f\)-divergence.
-That is, for any \(g\in G\) we have \(D_{f}(g\eta_n||\eta_n)\to0\). \end{corollary} \begin{proof} This follows from Corollary \ref{Corollary entropy and Liouville measure} by noting that if \(\mu\) is finitely supported and symmetric, then \(\mu_a\) are SAS for any \(a<1\) and taking \(\eta_n=\mu_{1-1/n}\). \end{proof} \begin{remark} Note that if a sequence of probabilty measures \((\eta_n)\) on \(G\) is uniformly BQI and \(\ell^1\)-almost invariant, then it is \(D_f\)-almost invariant for any \(f\)-divergence.
+That is, for any \(g\in G\) we have \(D_{f}(g\eta_n||\eta_n)\to0\). \end{corollary} \begin{proof} This follows from Corollary \ref{Corollary entropy and Liouville measure} by noting that if \(\mu\) is finitely supported and symmetric, then \(\mu_a\) are SAS for any \(a<1\) and taking \(\eta_n=\mu_{1-1/n}\). \end{proof} \begin{remark} Note that if a sequence of probability measures \((\eta_n)\) on \(G\) is uniformly BQI and \(\ell^1\)-almost invariant, then it is \(D_f\)-almost invariant for any \(f\)-divergence.
 Indeed, from \(\ell^1\)-almost invariance one deduces that for any non-principle ultrafilter \(\mathcal{U}\) on \(\mathbb{N}\) the ultralimit measure \(\mathcal{U}\lim \eta_n\) is \(G\)-invariant.
 By Lemma \ref{Lemma convergence of RN parameters} we conclude \(\mathcal{U}\lim D_f(g\eta_n||\eta_n)=D_f(g\mathcal{U}\lim\eta_n||\mathcal{U}\lim\eta_n)=0\).\\ The measures built in Theorem \ref{Theorem application for amenability} and Corollary \ref{corollary Liouville group posses SAS almost invariant measures} are uniformly BQI. \end{remark} The next theorem concerns a fixed point result for amenable groups on RN models of stationary actions.
 It is a reformulation of a result from \cite{FixedPointAmenable}.
-However our proof is very different and is based on the problem of "Entropy minimizing":
+However our proof is very different and is based on the problem of \enquote{Entropy minimizing}: